JoseM-Zhang/odin-recipes/README.md

 # odin-recipes

-This project will display my basic HTML skills in creating a simple recipe website.
+This project will display my basic HTML skills in creating a simple recipe website of my favorite foods.
 Once finished with this project it will show my understanding in:\
 -HTML boilerplates\
 -elements and tags\